 We count the number of replications for which MaC wins, i.e., it produces a smaller MSPE for the test data than its competitors, namely a particular ensemble method or a base machine.
-As depicted in Figures \ref{fig:DGP-1hist} and 5a, for both DGPs, MaC generally outperforms all the other methods.
-The boxplots in Figure \ref{dgp1box} and 5b show that MaC has a smaller mean and median of prediction error on the test data than all the other methods.
-For the simulation and the real data experiment (in the next subsection), we calculate the mean and median of MSPE for each method, and the paired t-statistic, and Cohen's $d$ \citep{cohen1988statistical} of the means of MSPEs for each pair, which consists of an alternative method and MaC.
+As depicted in Figures \ref{fig:DGP-1hist} and \ref{dgp2hist}, for both DGPs, MaC generally outperforms all the other methods.
+The boxplots in Figure \ref{dgp1box} and \ref{dgp2box} show that MaC has a smaller mean and median of prediction errors on the test data than all the other methods, whose means and medians are marked by the blue rectangles and the orange lines, respectively.
+For the simulation and the real data experiment (in the next subsection), we calculate the mean and median of MSPE for each method, the paired t-statistic, and Cohen's $d$ \citep{cohen1988statistical} of the means of MSPEs for each pair, which consists of an alternative method and MaC.
 The results of the simulations are tabulated in the first two panels of Table \ref{tbl:sim}.
 For both DGPs, all the paired t-statistics are large with values of at least $4.6$, and most of Cohen's $d$s are greater than $0.2$, implying that the mean and median of MSPE for the MaC are significantly smaller than those of the other methods.